 Life number five: ate frozen cat and dog in Siberia to stay alive, force fed his brother Maier.

 Life number six: saving his frozen ass by volunteering for the Polish Russian army.

-Life number seven: more vodka traded and whatever other contraband Arnold could wrangle and trade to stay alive as a Jew in a Polish army.
+Life number seven: more vodka traded and whatever other contraband Aharon could wrangle and trade to stay alive as a Jew in a Polish army.

 Life number eight: becoming Chief Quartermaster and controlling all manner of things (sugar, boots, rifles, schnapps, flour and salt) to siphon off as needed for bribes.